 Strain the strawberries.

-Strain the cooked strawberries out of the water and give them a gentle squeeze to get the juice out.
+Spoon the cooked strawberries out of the water and give them a gentle squeeze to get the juice out.
 Discard the cooked strawberries.

 Mix together the ingredients to make your Pink Lemonade.